 - Total Intl.
 Stock Market Index Fund Institutional (TCIEX) .06% expense

 Lazy portfolios are investment plans devised by some of the smartest financial authors, planners, and managers who are advocates of index investing.
-They vary from using two funds to as many as eight funds, but they all have one thing in common.
-They are invested in low-cost index funds and are simple and easy to manage.
+They vary from using two funds to as many as eight funds, but they all have one thing in common- they are invested in low-cost index funds and are simple and easy to manage.
 These portfolios give you a great example of how easy investing can be with examples by experts in the field.
 The creators of the lazy portfolios along with their credentials are listed below.
-After that is a link to the actual portfolios on the Bogleheads webpage.
+There is also a link to the actual portfolios on the Boglehead’s webpage- https://www.bogleheads.org/wiki/Lazy_portfolios .
 This website is a sharing website on personal finance and investing and is a great source for information.

 Rick Ferri – creator of Two Fund, Three Fund and Core Four Portfolio